How to Transfer Cryptocurrency From one Wallet to Another (i.e. how to Send/Receive or Withdraw/Deposit Bitcoin, Ethereum, and Other Cryptos)

 - For receiving: You don’t have to do anything except share your public wallet address with the sender.
 If you are in person, you can do this by letting them scan a QR code (if your wallet offers that).

-If you are are still uncertain, just look up the FAQ for the wallet you are using to verify you have the steps down.
+If you are still uncertain, just look up the FAQ for the wallet you are using to verify you have the steps down.
 Check out the video below for more.

-TIP: You can use a platform like Shapeshift to turn one type of cryptocurrency into another.
+Crypto-to-crypto exchange: You can use a platform like Shapeshift to turn one type of cryptocurrency into another.
 That can be helpful if you have Bitcoin, but want to do a transaction in another coin.